Sunil Gupta (photographer)

-Sunil Gupta (born 1953) is an Indian-born Canadian photographer, based in London.
+Sunil Gupta (born 1953) is an Indian-born Canadian photographer, based in London, England.
 His career has been spent "making work responding to the injustices suffered by gay men across the globe, himself included", including themes of sexual identity, migration, race and family.
 Gupta has produced a number of books and his work is held in the collections of the Museum of Modern Art in New York, Philadelphia Museum of Art, and Tate.
-In 2020 he was awarded Honorary Fellowship of the Royal Photographic Society.
+In 2020, he was awarded Honorary Fellowship of the Royal Photographic Society.

 Early life and education

-Gupta was born in New Delhi, India in 1953.
-In 1969, he migrated to Montreal, Canada with his family.
+Gupta was born in New Delhi, India, in 1953.
+In 1969, he migrated to Montreal, Canada, with his family.

-He studied at Dawson College, Montreal (1970–1972); gained a Bachelor of Commerce in accountancy at Concordia University, Montreal (1972–1977); studied photography at The New School for Social Research in New York City (1976); gained a diploma in photography at West Surrey College of Art and Design, Farnham, UK (1978–1981); gained an MA in photography at the Royal College of Art in London (1981–1983); and gained a PhD at University of Westminster, London (2018).
+He studied at Dawson College, Montreal (1970–1972); gained a Bachelor of Commerce in accountancy at Concordia University, Montreal (1972–1977); studied photography at The New School for Social Research in New York City (1976); gained a diploma in photography at West Surrey College of Art and Design, Farnham, UK, (1978–1981); gained an MA in photography at the Royal College of Art in London (1981–1983); and gained a PhD at the University of Westminster, London (2018).